Viktoriada26/WikiArt-/README.md

 Upsampling from scikit learn was used (sklearn.utils.resample) in order to resample the sparse samples in a consistent way and deal with class imbalance.
 So, in the final training dataset after upsampling each class has 2269 samples.
-After running the upsampled dataset the acuracy is : ........
+After running the upsampled dataset the accuracy is 0.17777778208255768.
+So, while better accuracy was explected, probably due to the highly imbalanced dataset naive oversampling might mitigate class imbalance effects by simply duplicating minority class examples and lead to overfitting

 # Part 2 - Autoencode and cluster representations